 5. Relive Your Childhood

 What are the activities you used to do for fun that you think you’ve outgrown?
-Did you used to love miniature golf?
+Did you love to play miniature golf?
 Paintball?
 Laser tag?
 Maybe a little go-kart action?

 Early in my sobriety (before I realized I was pregnant, OOPS!), I went to a trampoline park and it was honestly the most fun I had had in years.